genpersonalization/genpersonalization.github.io/index.md

 {% include figure.html img="uidaho-workshop.jpg" alt="intro image here" caption="Library workshop" width="75%" %}

-Welcome to the website for the 1st Personalization of Generative AI workshop, to be held at EACL 2024 in Malta.
+Welcome to the website for the 1st Personalization of Generative AI (PERSONALIZE) workshop, to be held at EACL 2024 in Malta.

 This website is still under construction.